14 Points For Management

 Dr Edwards Deming was the pioneer in the development of process control, quality and productivity improvement in Japan.
 This eventually led to the development of Kaizen / Toyota Production System / Lean.
-His renowned 14 points for management are still applicable in the present day in the implementation of any Lean, Six Sigma, Lean Six Sigma or Operational Excellence initiative.
+His renowned 14 points are still applicable in the present day in the implementation of any Lean, Six Sigma, Lean Six Sigma or Operational Excellence initiative.
 These timeless wisdom are the essential foundation in the implementation of a sustainable Continuous Improvement culture.

 Below is a condensation of the 14 points:

 - Create constancy of purpose toward improvement of product and service, with the aim to become competitive and to stay in business, and to provide jobs.

 - Adopt the new philosophy.
 We are in a new economic age.
 Western management must awaken to the challenge, must learn their responsibilities, and take on leadership for change.